bryancxr/general_assembly_projects/project_1/README.md

 ## Executive Summary

-The technical report is located in folder /code/ and accompanying visual presentation in folder /presentation/.

 The data used for this project are from the following sources: SAT (2017), SAT (2018), ACT (2017), ACT (2018).
 These sources may be found in the /data folder with the 2017 and 2018 datasets combined as /data/combined_2017.csv and /data/combined_2018.csv.
-All other datasets in the /data/ folder are components of the eventual final_with_outside.csv dataset.

 These datasets were combined and evaluated using various data visualization techniques with the aim of finding relationships between their combined data.